MainframeOS/erebos/docs/api-bzz.md

 - `interval: number`: the number of milliseconds between each query
 - `immediate?: boolean`: by default, a query will be performed as soon as the returned `Observable` is subscribed to.
 Set this option to `false` in order to wait for the first `interval` tick to perform the first query.
-- `whenEmpty?: 'accept' | 'ignore' | 'error'`: behaviour to apply when the feed response is an HTTP 404 status: `accept` will push a `null` value to the `Observable`, `ignore` will not push anything, and `error` will push the error response to the Observable, causing it to error
+- `whenEmpty?: 'accept' | 'ignore' | 'error'`: behaviour to apply when the feed response is an HTTP 404 status: `accept` (default) will push a `null` value to the subscriber, `ignore` will not push any empty value, and `error` will push the error response to the subscriber, causing it to error
 - `contentChangedOnly?: boolean`: this option is only relevant in the `content-hash` or `content-mode`, set it to `true` in order to only push when the content has changed rather than on every interval tick
 - `trigger?: Observable<void>`: provides an external `Observable` that can be used to execute queries